Fiach-Dubh/BITCOIN-YouTube/README.md

 Feedback on this and other details may be provided by the channel admin.

+You may also want to refer to your own YouTube channel in the description of the video you upload using the @<handle> feature.
+This "@<youryoutubechannelhandle>" can also be included in the video title for even more exposure for your channel.

+Commenting Guidelines:

+If you decide to comment anywhere on YouTube using the BITCOIN account, please be sure to begin each message with "@<YOURCHANNELNAME> Speaking:" so people know who is speaking.
+If you don't have an channel name to @ with, then please just use your nym or name at the beginning of your message "<name> Speaking:"

 *Benefits of Contributing as a Channel Editor*

 Exposure: